 Voiding dysfunction can be very uncomfortable and even embarrassing for a child.
 It can also be frustrating for parents and children.
 At Cook Children's we understand this.
 Our urology program is home to leading specialists who can help determine the cause of your child's voiding issues and resolve them.

 Voiding dysfunction – when your child's bladder is not emptying normally – is a common condition among children, which is treatable.
-Our experts at Cook Children's Genitourinary Research, Education and Treatment (GREAT) Kids program have the knowledge, experience and expertise to help your child – and your family.
+Our Pediatric Urology experts have the knowledge, experience and expertise to help your child – and your family.

 There is a less than 1% chance these problems are due to something structurally wrong with your child's body.
 Our team can help solve the problems by working with children and families to understand the child's specific condition.
 We are able to help families by working with them increase to the child's motivation to make behavioral changes, that can result in a resolution of their voiding difficulties.